llopez/twitter-boostrap-weaver/README.md

 Twitter Boostrap Weaver
 =======================

-Bootstrap Weaver is an HTML / JS *drag and drop* application for easy creation of Twitter Boostrap views
+Twitter Bootstrap Weaver is an HTML / JS *drag and drop* application for easy creation of Twitter Boostrap views

   - It is made with Backbone.js & CoffeeScript